SatiricRug/EMM/README.md

 # CSIA
-Minecraft Mod for IB Computer Science Internal Assessment
+This is a minecraft mod for my IB Computer Science Internal Assessment

 If you're reading this, don't :P